MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 :::image type="content" source="media/columns/split-columns.png" alt-text="Screenshot of board settings page, Split columns.":::

 > [!TIP]
 > You can filter queries and create charts using the [Board Column Done field](../queries/query-by-workflow-changes.md#kanban_query_fields).

-::: moniker-end

 ### Move items into the *Doing* and *Done* columns